 Yamaha RX100 Café Racer by Ironic Engineering

 This particular Yamaha RX100 has been graciously modified by Ironic Engineering into a cafe racer.
 The motorcycle features custom bodywork with a dual-tone red and silver paint scheme.
 The bike is designed with a tear-drop fuel tank, café racer-style single-seat, and clip-on handlebars.

 The custom RX100 Café Racer features a circular headlight sporting a short visor, engine fairing and side cowls with ‘49’ racing numbers.
 The overall height is increased by using larger wire-spoke wheels and a taller rear suspension.
 The bike uses telescopic front forks and twin coil-spring shocks at the back.

 The motorcycle gets a tanned brown leather seat, chopped front fender, an after-market free flow air filter and black paint treatment to the engine, wheels, and chassis.

 Custom Yamaha RX100 'Baby Blue' by Ironic Engineering

 Hyderabad-based Ironic Engineering presents a mean-looking Yamaha RX100 scrambler.
-The motorcycle features the legendary Speed Block livery, while the bike is named ‘Baby Blue.’
+This RX100 modified bike features the legendary Speed Block livery, while the bike is named ‘Baby Blue.’
 The bike comes with a raise suspension setup, knobby off-road tyres and wire-spoke wheels.

 As far as design is concerned, the RX100 gets a custom fuel tank, raised handlebar, vertically-stacked headlight, and raised tail section and a single-piece seat.
 The bike features chopped mudguards at the front and back and an under-seat exhaust system.